Shane6712/RDS-Templates/README.md

-# ARM Templates for Remote Desktop Services
+# ARM Templates for Remote Desktop Services Forked from Azure

 This repository contains latest version of RDS deployment templates and DSC resources.